bihindudiniruwan/bihindudiniruwan/README.md

 <h1 align="center">Hi 👋, I'm Bihindu Diniruwan </h1>
 <h3 align="center">A Developer</h3>

-<h4>I hold a Bachelor’s degree in Software Engineering from Plymouth University, completed with a Second Class Upper Division.</h4>
+<h4  align="center">I hold a Bachelor’s degree in Software Engineering from Plymouth University, completed with a Second Class Upper Division.</h4>

 - 🔭 I’m currently working as a C++ Intern, focusing on system-level and backend development.**